 - Spoon or pipe the batter evenly into the prepared donut trays, gently smoothing as you go.

-- Bake for 13 to 17 minutes, or until golden and a toothpick inserted into one of the donuts comes out clean.
+- Bake for 13 to 17 minutes, or until golden, a toothpick inserted into one of the donuts comes out clean, and the sides of the donuts begin to pull away from the pan.
 (My oven bakes these in 15 minutes flat.)